qbeyond/terraform-azapi-subscription-tags/README.md

  The tags are added.
 If a tag already exists it will be overridden.
 Other existing tags will **not** be deleted.

- ## Known errors

-When running on resources that support managed identies but using `az login` you may encounter the error `DefaultAzureCredential authentication failed`.
-This is [fixed](https://github.com/Azure/terraform-provider-azapi/issues/144) in Version `0.5.0` of `azapi`.
-Prior to version `1.1.0` this module needed a `0.3.x` version.
-So you need to upgrade this module and make sure you are using `azapi` in a newer version (you may need to run `terraform init -upgrade`).
  <!-- BEGIN_TF_DOCS -->
 ## Requirements